1. Read the catalog. Be sure to read the catalog to understand the requirements of the degree and concentration you are seeking.

 5. Milestones.
 To maintain record-keeping (and to keep us all on track!) the College has developed a series of Milestones that should be met.
 Be sure to familiarize yourself with the forms and actions required along the way.
 For example, there is a “Foreign Language or Research Requirement” that must be met.
 Also, you should be able to see your progress in Degree Works.
 It is worth checking Degree Works periodically so that you can ensure that you and the university have the same understanding of your progress!

 6. Coursework.
-All credits that are to apply toward the M.S. degree should be earned within seven years of the date of the degree, but we’re hopeful you won’t need more than two years to complete all of your coursework.
+All credits that are to apply toward the M.S. degree should be earned within seven years of the date of the degree, but our program is designed for you to complete all of your coursework and thesis in two academic years.
 The actual courses you take will vary with your concentration (see the Catalog for an updated list of required and elective courses for each concentration).
-All students in the M.S. degree program are required to take Geos 8001: Research Methods in the Geosciences and Geos 6095: Colloquium in Geosciences.
+All students in the M.S. degree program are required to take GEOS 8002 Research Methods in the Geosciences and GEOS 6095 Colloquium in Geosciences.

 7. The thesis process.
 Your thesis should be the culmination of your research experience as a graduate student.
 It is not your life’s work, but it can be a really important stepping stone in developing your skills as an academic and in developing your expertise in your (sub)field.
 Depending on your field, it should be a stand-alone piece of work that could be published in a peer-reviewed journal.
 Conducting research and writing a thesis takes care and patience and a lot of time.
 Faculty members are committed to helping you in the process: you are not alone.
 But it is up to you to put in the time and to ask questions along the way.
 Most advisors are quite skilled in knowing when and how to intervene if you get stuck.
 And your fellow graduate students can be a tremendous asset, even those in other disciplines, as you all share the challenge of getting through graduate school.
 One thing to keep in mind is that there are not ‘right’ answers in original research.
 There are better answers than others or better ways to conduct research or analyze data--the goal is not to be ‘right.’
 In fact, most new graduate students have the misconception that research involves a prescribed set of steps that can be completed sequentially within a concrete timeline.
 In reality, scientific research is replete with false starts, and there are often more failures than successes.
 Important attributes for success include personal resilience and determination in the face of failure.
 Avoid procrastination, and don’t subscribe to the idea that the thesis is something you do mostly in the last semester.
 The ultimate goal of a thesis is to create new knowledge--to advance science--using the best tools available.
 The most desirable outcome is for the thesis to eventually be published within a peer-reviewed scientific journal.
 There are, of course, a few necessary steps in the thesis process: